kchilds1/progress-checkins/README.md

 ## March 9, 2023
 1. Freecodecamp and OKCoders homework
    * Finished "Learn HTML Forms by Building a Registration form" on freecodecamp.org as OKCoders homework before class on March 11th.
+   * Attempted to make my code look like the "Sip and listen to The Starbucks® Daily" on https://www.starbucks.com/